 Zoobgear case study

-A big part of their strategy was conducting keyword research.
-That research helped them understand exactly how their potential customers search for sports equipment, and what information was the most relevant.
-They then included additional important information describing products to the product titles.
+A big part of their strategy was conducting keyword research to understand exactly how their customers search for sports equipment, and what information was the most relevant.
+They then included additional important information describing products in the Google titles.

 Searchmind case study